harikishandande/LMS/README.md

 # LMS

-It's a old school project-<b>Library Management System<b>.
+It's a old school project-<b>Library Management System</b>.
 I have added certail feature especially designed it to well-suitable for my college "Digital Library".

 <h3>About :</h3>
 <ul>